Top Room at the Zoo

-Top Room at the Zoo is the debut independently released album by the English musician Lucy Spraggan.
+Top Room at the Zoo is the debut independently released album by the English singer-songwriter Lucy Spraggan.
 It was released in the United Kingdom on 20 October 2011.
-The album includes the song "Last Night", which she performed the song at The X Factor auditions in 2012.
+The album includes the song "Last Night", which she performed at The X Factor auditions in 2012.

 Background

-Originally Spraggan released the album independently in the United Kingdom on 20 October 2011.
-After she sang "Last Night" at The X Factor auditions the album peaked to number 2 on iTunes but the album had to be removed by request of The X Factor producers due to a rule change.
-She was told to take down her album and informed that all other The X Factor contestants this year have also been banned until the show is over, in order to give them the same level of exposure.
-In an interview Spraggan said a short-lived romance with an older woman of 27, when she visited America at the age of 18, inspired the majority of her album's lyrics.
+Originally, Spraggan released the album independently in the United Kingdom on 20 October 2011.
+After she sang "Last Night" at The X Factor auditions, the album peaked to number 2 on iTunes but the album had to be removed upon request of the producers of The X Factor due to a rule change.
+She was told to take down her album and informed that all other X Factor contestants that year had also been banned until the show was over, in order to give them the same level of exposure.
+In an interview, Spraggan said a short-lived romance with an older woman of 27, when she visited America at the age of 18, inspired the majority of her album's lyrics.